ARM-software/psa-arch-tests/api-tests/dev_apis/README.md

 ### Integrating the libraries into your target platform

-1. Integrate **val_nspe.a**, **pal_nspe.a**, and **test_combine.a** libraries with your Non-secure OS so that these libraries get access to the PSA Developer APIs.
+1. Integrate **val_nspe.a**, **pal_nspe.a**, and **test_combine.a** libraries with your Non-secure OS so that these libraries get access to the PSA Functional APIs.
 For example, Crypto tests require access to PSA Crypto APIs.
 This forms an NSPE binary.
 2. Load the NSPE binary to the Non-secure memory.
 3. Build your SPE binary and load into the Secure memory.